Pritomk/NewsBreeze/README.md

 button it redirect to saved news list page.
 At first it shows only today's news but after clicking on see all button it shows all the saved news.
 This page also has a search feature which search the news based on their title.

+--> Get latest breaking news with article
+--> Each article should have an image, title, date and a short description --> On clicking on an article, it should show the full article --> All items in the list should have a “save to read later” button which saves the articles for reading later in a persistent format until the app is closed.
+--> The breaking news list should have a search by title feature --> Save to read later should have a list of all news saved and clicking on them shows the full article.

+*The newses are sorted by date
+*When the app is on offline mode it used is previous news so the cache thing is also done

+App image and app apk links - https://drive.google.com/drive/folders/1sX443JjdqQ1w2L0mijpKHnMeHgQ2T9Sm?usp=sharing